 Section 1.
-This agreement shall be effective upon execution, and shall remain in full force and effect until June 30, 2011.
+This Agreement shall be effective on July 1, 2018, and shall remain in full force and effect until June 30, 2021.

 Section 2.
-This agreement shall automatically be renewed from year to year thereafter unless either party shall notify the other, in writing, by December 1st that it wishes to modify the Agreement.
+This Agreement shall automatically be renewed from year to year thereafter unless either party shall notify the other, in writing, by December 1st that it wishes to modify the Agreement.